Contextuality with vanishing coherence and maximal robustness to dephasing: Preliminary notions

-Often a given operational theory allows for a kind of equivalence between different procedures: sometimes two preparation procedures $P$ and $P'$ yield the same statistics for any possible measurement outcomes, or two measurement outcomes $[k|M],\, [k'|M']$ do so for any possible preparation.
-When this happens, we say that $P$ and $P'$ (resp.~$[k|M]$ and $[k'|M']$) are \emph{inferentially equivalent}, denoted by $P\simeq P'$ (resp.~$[k|M]\simeq [k'|M']$).
 Since inferentially-equivalent processes cannot be distinguished by the operational predictions $p$ they generate, it is often useful to discard this {\em context} information by identifying inferentially-equivalent processes with a single representative of the group.
 This operation is termed \textit{quotienting} \cite{CHIRIBELLA} and provides the way to construct a so-called \emph{generalized probabilistic theory} (GPT) \cite{GPT0,GPT1,GPT2} for a corresponding operational theory.
 See Appendix \ref{app3} for a concrete definition of a GPT.

 An {\em ontological model} seeks to explain the observed statistics in one's scenario by associating (i) the system to some set of ontic states $\Lambda$, (ii) preparations $P$ to \emph{epistemic states}, $\mu_P$, which are probability distributions over $\Lambda$, and (iii) measurement-outcome pairs $[k|M]$ in the operational theory to \emph{response functions} $\xi_{k|M}$ over $\Lambda$, such that $p(k|M,P)=\sum_{\lambda \in \Lambda} \xi_{k|M}(\lambda)\mu_P(\lambda)$.
-An ontological model is said to be noncontextual if inferentially-equivalent preparations are mapped to the same epistemic state, and inferentially-equivalent measurement-outcome pairs are mapped to the same response function.
+An ontological model is said to be noncontextual if inferentially-equivalent preparations are mapped to the same epistemic state, and inferentially-equivalent measurement-outcome pairs are mapped to the same response function\footnote{\vini It is for this reason that inferential equivalences should be assessed relative to the entire scope of possible procedures in the theory rather than those of the scenario -- it does not make sense to impose a constraint on an ontological description which is contingent on what we happen to have chosen to do in a given experiment.\blk}.
 For the purpose of this paper, it suffices to know that the notion of a noncontextual ontological model for the operational theory has an equivalent characterization at the level of the GPT related to it via quotienting.
 That is, a GPT is associated to an operational theory that is noncontextual if and only if the GPT is simplex-embeddable \cite{SIMPLEX}.
 Intuitively, such GPTs have a state space that fits inside a simplex, and an effect space that fits inside the dual to the simplex.
-We define simplex-embeddability formally in Appendix~\ref{app3}.
+We define simplex-embeddability formally in Appendix \ref{app3}.

 The existence of a simplex-embedding can be tested using the linear program introduced in Ref.~\cite{CODE}.
 In the case of quantum theory (which is the case we study here) the linear program simply takes as input a set of density matrices (representing the preparations) and a set of POVM elements (representing the measurement-outcome pairs), and checks whether or not these are simplex-embeddable, and consequently, whether the quantum scenario admits of a noncontextual ontological model.
 Furthermore, in the case that the code fails to find a simplex embedding, it computes how much depolarizing noise must be added to the input states (or equivalently, measurements) such that a simplex embedding is found.
 In this work, we are interested in studying quantum prepare-and-measure scenarios under the action of \emph{dephasing} rather than depolarizing noise, so we modify the code from Ref.~\cite{CODE} to estimate the robustness to dephasing rather than depolarization.
 A summary of how the code works and of our modifications to it is given in Appendix \ref{app3}.